puppetlabs/puppetdb/documentation/api/query/v4/operators.markdown

     ["extract", ["hash", "certname", "transaction_uuid"]
       ["=", "certname", "foo.com"]]

-When only extracting a single column, the [] are optional
+When only extracting a single column, the [] are optional:

     ["extract", "transaction_uuid"
       ["=", "certname", "foo.com"]]

-When applying an aggregate function over a `group_by` clause, an extract statement takes the form
+When applying an aggregate function over a `group_by` clause, an extract statement takes the form:

     ["extract", [["function", "count"], "status"],
       ["=", "certname", "foo.com"],